idrassi/DirHash/README.md

 If `-stripnames` is specified (only when -hashnames also specified), only the the last path portion of DirectoryOrFilePath is used for hash calculation.

-If `-exclude` is specified, it must be followed by a string indicating the file type that must be excluded from the hash computation.
+If `-exclude` is specified (cannot be combined with -only), it must be followed by a string indicating the file type that must be excluded from the hash computation.
 For example, to exclude .log files, you specify "-exclude *.log".
 This switch can be repeated many times in the command line to specify different file types to exclude.

+If `-only` is specified (cannot be combined with -exclude), it must be followed by a string indicating the only file type(s) that must be included in the hash computation.
+For example, to include only .txt files, you specify "-only *.txt".
+This switch can be repeated many times in the command line to specify different file types to include.

 If `-skipError` is specified, ignore any encountered errors and continue processing.